 2011 Debt Crisis

 By July, Congress was stalling on raising the $14.294 trillion debt ceiling.
 Many thought this was the best way to force the federal government to stop spending.
-The federal government would then be forced to rely solely on incoming revenue to pay ongoing expenses.
+It would then be forced to rely solely on incoming revenue to pay ongoing expenses.
 It would also wreak economic havoc.
 For example, millions of seniors would not receive Social Security checks.

 In August, Standard & Poor's lowered the U.S. credit rating from AAA to AA+.
-That caused the stock market to plummet.
-Congress raised the debt ceiling by passing the Budget Control Act of 2011.
-It raised the debt ceiling to $16.694 trillion.
-It also threatened sequestration that would trim roughly 10 percent of federal discretionary spending through fiscal year 2021.
+That action caused the stock market to plummet.
+Congress raised the debt ceiling (by passing the Budget Control Act of 2011) to $16.694 trillion.
+It also threatened sequestration, which would trim roughly 10% of federal discretionary spending through fiscal year 2021.

 2012 Debt Crisis

 The debt crisis took center stage throughout the 2012 presidential campaign.
-For details, see Obama Versus Romney on the Economy.
-After the election, the stock market plunged as the country headed toward the fiscal cliff.
-That was when the Bush Tax cuts expired and the sequestration spending cuts began.For more, see U.S. Fiscal Cliff 2012.
+The two candidates, President Obama and Mitt Romney outlined two different strategies for tackling America’s flagging economic health.
+After the election, the stock market plunged as the country headed toward a "fiscal cliff."
+That was when the Bush Tax cuts expired, and the sequestration spending cuts began.

 Debt Crisis Solution

 The U.S. government invested at least $5.1 trillion to stem the banking crisis.
-That's more than one-third of annual production and increased the U.S. debt.
-Although that wasn't as bad as Iceland's situation, it had similar effects on the U.S. economy.
-There's been less trust in U.S. financial markets, and a much slower-growing economy.
-(Source: "U.S. Consolidates Financial Risk-taking in Washington," International Herald Tribune, October 18, 2008.)
+That's more than one-third of annual production.
+It also increased the U.S. debt.
+Although that wasn't as dire as Iceland's situation, it had similar effects on the U.S. economy.
+There has been less trust in the U.S. financial markets.
+As a result, the country is experiencing a much more slowly growing economy.

 Is it possible for the U.S. economic situation to create a collapse in government like Iceland's?
-It's possible, but not likely.
+It's possible but not likely.
 The U.S. economy is larger and more resilient.
 When there is an economic crisis, investors buy U.S. debt.
-They believe it is the safest investment.
+They believe that it is the safest investment.
 In Iceland, the exact opposite happened.